Towards SMT Solver Stability via Input Normalization: Abstract

 \section{Abstract}

-In many applications, SMT solvers are used to solve similar or identical tasks over time.
-When the performance of the solver varies significantly despite only small changes, this leads to frustration for users.
-This has been called the \emph{stability} problem, and it represents an important usability challenge for SMT solvers.
-In this paper, we introduce an approach for mitigating the stability problem based on normalizing solver inputs.
+In many applications, SMT solvers are utilized to solve similar or identical tasks over time.
+Significant variations in performance due to small changes in the input are not uncommon and lead to frustration for users.
+This sort of \emph{stability} problem represents an important usability challenge for SMT solvers.
+We introduce an approach for mitigating the stability problem based on normalizing solver inputs.
 We show that a perfect normalizing algorithm exists but is computationally expensive.
 We then describe an approximate algorithm and evaluate it on a set of benchmarks from related work, as well as a large set of benchmarks sampled from SMT-LIB.
 Our evaluation shows that our approximate normalizer reduces runtime variability with minimal overhead and is able to normalize a large class of mutated benchmarks to a unique normal form.